-7 Reasons Child Marriage Is Horrible for Girls, According to The Guardian
+7 Reasons Child Marriage Is Horrible for Girls: The Guardian

 We're well on board.

 It’s rare that a national newspaper takes on one of the Global Citizen issues in its editorial — so we’re thrilled to see the compelling “wedlock is a padlock” opinion piece from the Guardian this week.